Today is definitely a bit of a cheat. This is not a typical “get out and enjoy a day with Evan” kind of post. But it does carry the same spirit.

 Interspersed with the sites we saw from the bus window and the tour guide’s history lessons, the short videos they showed on the bus actually kept Evan interested the whole time!
 Yes, that’s a feat for an 8 year old.

-While I loved the building that housed a full Saturn V rocket (and you did too based on the people that tuned in to my Periscope broadcast!), as a child of the 70s and 80s, the Space Shuttle program is what lit my fire.
+While I loved the building that housed a full Saturn V rocket, as a child of the 70s and 80s, the Space Shuttle program is what lit my fire.
 I was giddy looking at Atlantis inside one of the buildings.
 As in, the REAL LIVE Atlantis space shuttle.
 As I talked to one of the Space Shuttle experts, I learned more about the shuttles (and Periscoped that too) and the future of NASA.
 Shuttles are over because we don’t need them anymore.

 We’re going back to the future with advanced rockets that will take this generation to Mars and beyond by the 2030s.
 I told Evan he could go on a mission as long as it was a roundtrip mission.
 He’s still not sold on the idea of traveling to Mars.